garrib10/Brian-Garrity-Portfolio/README.md

 - GitHub repository with README describing the project

-- Navbar must be consistent on each page.
-(Complete)

 - Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.
 (Complete )

-- All links must work.

 - Must use semantic html.

-- Each page must have valid and correct HTML. (use a validation service)
+- Each page must have valid and correct HTML. (use a validation service) (Complete)

-- Must contain your personalized information. (bio, name, images, links to social media, etc.)
+- Must contain your personalized information. (bio, name, images, links to social media, etc.)   (Just Need Social Media )

 - Must properly utilize Bootstrap components and grid system.
+(Need To Work on Grid System )

 - Using Bootstrap, make a sticky footer and use sub-rows and sub-columns on your portfolio site (Hint: Check out the Bootstrap documentation).